bryanmedica/tictactoe/README.md

 This project is a TicTacToe developped in React following [this tutorial](https://reactjs.org/tutorial/tutorial.html)

-Everything following is coming from the default React documentation
+Everything following is coming from the default React documentation.

 ## Available Scripts